ahmedyehya9/ahmedyehya9/README.md

 🎓 Undergraduate student in Communications and Computerd Engineering at Benha University.
-💡 Interested in Digital IC Design, RTL Verification, and Embedded Systems.
+💡 Interested in Digital IC Design and Verification.

 ---